 - Not the type of store relying on social media or any other marketing channels but they still have a huge fan following in Instagram.
 It has been on the market for years and it will continue to for many years to come because, just as they say, they were ‘Designed for longevity.’

 - A very well-designed and promoted store, Shwood Shop is too cool for words.
 It has awesome products, great navigation and product filters, plus a killer layout.

 - The option to view the product from the front and side is very useful and different, as not many stores have this feature.

 - Esther is a beautifully crafted women’s fashion store that grew a lot over the past couple of years.
 What sets it apart from most of its competition is the humanitarian involvement.
 They donate $1 from each sale to a certain charity and allow customers to do the same.

 - Now, they've introduced a VIP rewards system.

 - Launched in 2009, Norwegian Rain is very well-defined and marketed store.
 They sell high-end outwear for rainy weather and, to be honest, everything looks amazing, from the product photos to the clothes themselves.

 - Unique and creative clothes are fully matched with an insightful glance behind the brand.
 Their ‘A day in the life’ video showcases the many steps their products go through, from idea to final design.

-- The full page layout adds depth and it was a spot on decision in this case.
+- The full-page layout adds depth and it was a spot on the decision in this case.

 - This store was crafted with the purpose of delivering “impeccable suiting” and the reviews they’ve got speak for themselves.